 The lure of building a race car that can accelerate from 0-60mph in less than 4 seconds, and turn corners at 1.5 lateral G’s, taps into the helmet wearing, adrenaline-seeking nature of teenagers’ brains.
-As exciting as it is, students in Formula SAE programs actually develop career-preparing lessons in project management, critical problem solving, and team building.
+As exciting as it is, students in Formula SAE and Formula Student programs actually develop career-preparing lessons in project management, critical problem solving, and team building.

-- Which FEA/CFD platform should I choose?
+- Which FEA/CFD software should I choose?

 - My school doesn’t have a brand new supercomputer, so how can I do simulations?

-Let’s discuss the answers to these questions in detail…
+Let’s discuss the answers to these questions in detail.

-Accessing the Necessary Hardware
+SAE Hardware Accessing the Necessary Hardware

 Many teams I have talked to do not have the computing power needed to obtain relevant results.
-This is especially true with CFD analyses, which typically require more computing power than FEA.
+This is especially true with CFD analysis, which typically requires more computing power than FEA.
 The “total cost” of owning and maintaining a server is quite high.
 The hardware itself may be relatively cheap, but the infrastructure needed to manage it requires dedicated IT personnel, which is just not feasible for many schools.

-Let’s say a student wants to get a laptop for school, and use it for FEA or CFD simulation.
-At the time of this writing, a typical “high performance” laptop comes with 4 cores (i.e. a “quad core” processor) and 8Gb of RAM.
-In comparison, SimScale gives users access to 32 cores and 60 Gb of RAM.
-For free.
-That’s about 8 times the computing power.
+Let’s say a student wants to get a laptop for school and use it for FEA or CFD simulation.
+At the time of this writing, a typical “high performance” laptop comes with four cores (i.e., a “quad-core” processor) and 8 GB of RAM.
+In comparison, SimScale gives users access to 32 cores and 60 GB of RAM.
+That’s about eight times the computing power.
 For free.

 On the other hand, many schools have computer labs, which have high-performance machines that are specifically tuned for analytical computation.
 Unfortunately, these labs are not efficient at managing the “ebb and flow” of student activity.
 They are either empty or packed.
 Plus, let’s face it—students just don’t have time to go to a computer lab.
 With SimScale, students can simulate from anywhere on campus, or even at the track.

-In addition, prudent engineers never conduct just one analysis, they conduct many analyses as they continue to optimize their design, based on the results of the previous simulation.
+In addition, prudent engineers never conduct just one analysis; they conduct many analyses as they continue to optimize their design, based on the results of the previous simulation.
 The strategy is simple—the more simulations you do, the more you learn about your design, and the better your design gets.
-In the real world, professional designers simulate as much as they can – engineering is a knowledge game.
+In the real world, professional designers simulate as much as they can.
+Engineering is a knowledge game.

-With free access to massive computational power, a vast community of professionals, and industry-leading collaboration tools, SimScale’s web-based FEA and CFD platform is ideally suited for Formula SAE teams.
-If you want to learn more about it, join my webinar on October 25th at 5pm CEST (Germany) /11am EDT (US, Eastern).
-During this free webinar I will explain “How to optimize Formula SAE design with SimScale“.
-I also encourage you to read this blog post on how SimScale was used to optimize an FSAE fuel tank: Formula SAE: How to optimize a fuel tank in motorsports?
+With free access to massive computational power, a vast community of professionals, and industry-leading collaboration tools, the SimScale web-based FEA and CFD platform is ideally suited for Formula SAE and Formula Student teams.
+If you want to learn more about it, watch the recording of my webinar, in which I explain how to optimize Formula SAE or Formula Student designs with SimScale.
+I also encourage you to read this blog post: How to optimize a fuel tank in motorsports?

 Based in Boston, USA, Fastway Engineering delivers innovative project-based curricula in a wide range of CAD and CAE applications.
 With an agnostic approach, the instructor-led, web-based training focuses less on the WHAT, and more on the HOW and the WHY.
 Class discussions cover a broad range of topics from theory and experimentation to strategy and time management.